Skip navigation

 Purpose

-The University recognises that domestic and international engagement is an essential component of education, research and other university related activities and that travel is one of the enablers of productive engagement.
+The University recognises that domestic and international engagement is an essential component of education, research and other university related activities.

-This policy is designed to ensure the safe, efficient, cost-effective and low carbon travel for staff and students and ensure the University meets its duty of care obligations with approved University travel.
+This policy is designed to ensure safe, efficient, cost-effective and sustainable travel for staff, students and other travellers of the University.

-The policy is supported by the ANU Travel Handbook which contains important information required to implement this policy.
-This policy must be read in conjunction with the ANU Travel Handbook.
+The policy is supported by, and must be read in conjunction with the Travel Handbook.

 Scope

-The Policy and the Handbook apply to individuals travelling away from their normal on-campus workplace.
-An on-campus workplace is defined as a building or structure which is owned, managed or leased by the ANU (that is, a workplace managed by the Division of Facilities & Services) or recognised as an ANU department where staff and students work or study.
+An on-campus workplace is defined as a building or structure which is owned, managed or leased by the University or recognised as a university site where staff and students work or study.

 Policy statement